Ph.D. Graduates

 He has been an Embedded Software intern at BOSE Corporation in the summer of 2019 and a lab intern at MIT Sea Grant in the summer of 2018.
 He was a member of the Honors Society for Electrical and Computer Engineers (Eta Kappa Nu) at WPI, a member of IEEE and of the Mathematical Society of America.
 During his MQP project, he worked on the design and implementation of a flexible wearable PPG sensor that collects and analyzes health data.

-Yuchang Zhang currently pursues his education as a Ph.D. student at Harvard John A. Paulson School of Engineering and Applied Sciences.
+Yuchang Zhang is currently pursuing his Ph.D. at the Harvard John A. Paulson School of Engineering and Applied Sciences.
 He received a B.S. degree in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2019.

 His concentration is integrated circuitry design.
 During his time at WPI, he has conducted two types of research in the field of ECE, which include his MQP, utilizing thermal imaging and development of algorithms to detect and predict potential failures in high-voltage power systems, and interdisciplinary research between Electrical Engineering and Biomedical Engineering, designing an integrated AFE for ENG (Electroneurogram) acquisition to help facilitate diagnostics of nerve degenerative diseases using TSMC 180nm technology.